 Scott also enlightened Congress on the reasons behind "The Talk" that black families often have.

-"I can testify of giving my grandson, who is now of driving age, 'The Talk' of how to properly behave if pulled over by police because he had the question of a very real fear of the possibility of death at the hands of police," Scott said during a House Judiciary Committee hearing on police accountability.
+"I can testify of giving my grandson, who is now of driving age, 'The Talk' of how to properly behave if pulled over by police because he had the question of a very real fear of the possibility of death at the hands of police," Scott said during a House Judiciary Committee hearing on police accountability in 2020.
 "In fact, my very first interaction with police when I was 13 years old resulted in my being roughed up."

 That sentiment motivated Gragg to write, Momma, Did You Hear the News?
 She hopes it will help more black parents facilitate the talk with their kids while helping black youth stay safe.